resbaz/nectar-cloud-lessons/Resources/x2go.md

 1. [ ] Connect to your instance using x2go
 1. [ ] Notice firefox still running?
 1. [ ] Start calculator and do some math
+1. [ ] Do some random stuff
 1. [ ] Quit the x2go client
 1. [ ] Connect using x2go
-1. [ ] Check your math is still there.
+1. [ ] Check your stuff is still running OK.

 stop there.